Civlac/SRWLED-Wiki/Compiling-Sound-Reactive-WLED.md

 We were previously compiling with one of the v2 options.
 This appears to have cleared the issue for us, but more testing is required.

-**Side note:** Andrew has about 40 ESP8266's, so he defintely has some skin in the ESP8266 game.
+**Side note:** Andrew has about 40 D1 Mini's, so he defintely has some skin in the ESP8266 game.

 ## ESP32
 We don't have any notes on this.